 Our team of education specialists delivered the multi-million pound Atlantic Academy development on the North Devon coast between Hartland and Bideford to provide 700 places for students between 11-18 years of age.

 The school opened as North Devon’s first free school in 2013 and currently has a temporary home in Higher Clovelly while the new facility was created at Steart Farm, a former camping park, which offers a stunning setting for the sustainably-designed school.

-Our sustainability team is working closely with AHR Architects, who designed the building, and Torridge District Council to safeguard the special environmental qualities of the site which is located in an Area of Outstanding Natural Beauty.
-Together with the local Conservation Officer at Torridge District Council the development will ensure that the site’s existing buildings are sympathetically incorporated as part of the history of the school site.
+We worked closely with AHR Architects, who designed the building, and Torridge District Council to safeguard the special environmental qualities of the site which is located in an Area of Outstanding Natural Beauty.
+Together with the local Conservation Officer at Torridge District Council the development, we ensured that the site’s existing buildings are sympathetically incorporated as part of the history of the school site.

-The new school will have a huge range of facilities including a recording studio, ‘Superlab’ for science, learning café, a dance suite and performance area, technology rooms, learning resource centre (library and digital area), hard court sports hall, sixth form hub and much more.
+The new school has a huge range of facilities including a recording studio, ‘Superlab’ for science, learning café, a dance suite and performance area, technology rooms, learning resource centre (library and digital area), hard court sports hall, sixth form hub and much more.

-The development will also provide a number of social and economic benefits to the local and wider community during construction with local spend and community projects a feature of all our projects, and when fully operational the new school will employ 80 permanent school staff.
+It also provided a number of social and economic benefits to the local and wider community during construction with local spend and community projects a feature of all our projects, and when fully operational the new school will employ 80 permanent school staff.